 There are a million reasons to love the Summit neighborhood.
-It’s an incredibly walkable neighborhood, with gorgeous green spaces and varied architecture.
-Our neighbors take full advantage of the many opportunities to enjoy life and spend time together, whether they find themselves shopping on Hope Street or walking through the farmer’s market at Lippitt Park.
+It’s an incredibly walkable and bikeable neighborhood, with gorgeous green spaces and historical architecture.
+Our neighbors take full advantage of the many opportunities to enjoy life and spend time together, whether they find themselves shopping on Hope Street or walking through the Summer farmer’s market at Lippitt Park.

 History and Architecture

 The Summit area at the northern end of Providence’s East Side is an historic early 20th century “street car suburb,” one of the first recognized as a National Historic District by the US National Park Service.

 To learn more about the history and architecture of Summit, click here